 – 3 credit hours in College French II (2nd Semester) for completing French IV

 Mercy High School offers a variety of classes for students wishing to pursue a career or education in business.
-Accounting, Consumer Math, Computer Applications, Multimedia, Introduction to Business and Foundations of Business are just a few of the classes students can elect to take during their years at Mercy.
+Accounting, Computer Applications, Introduction to Business, Foundations of Business, and Introduction to 21st Century Technology are just a few of the classes students can elect to take during their years at Mercy.

 All students need to take a minimum of 50 credit hours in order to graduate from Mercy High School.
 The curriculum at Mercy ensures that the educational needs of our diverse student population are met, with courses offered at all educational levels.